Resources

 Vermont ACH Peer Learning Lab Report

 PHIL partnered with the State of Vermont and Vermont ACH sites to co-create the Peer Learning Lab, which supported teams from 10 communities statewide to test ACH implementation while increasing community capacity and readiness across the 9 Core Elements.
-This work included utilizing in-person and distance learning methods to support peer learning, as well as community facilitation to support each community’s development over a span of eight months.
+This work included utilizing in-person and distance learning methods to support peer learning and community facilitation to support each community’s development over eight months.
 See the report to learn more.

 Tools & Guides